FuelLabs/fuels-ts/apps/docs/src/guide/introduction/getting-started.md

 <script setup>
-  import { data } from './versions.data'
+  import { data } from '../../versions.data'
   const { fuels } = data
 </script>

-# Getting Started with Fuels-ts
+# Getting Started

 This guide will walk you through the process of setting up and using the Fuels-ts library in your front-end project.